Are you looking for a three days in Iceland in winter itinerary?

 The weather usually hovers around -5°C (23°F) to 5°C (41°F), and the days can range from rainy, to snowy, to crisp and bright!

-I was lucky when I was in Iceland in January – the weather was clear and sunny every day, but the temperatures were immensely low – it got to -12°C (10°F) in Reykjavik city centre, and it was -18°C (-0.4°F) in Thingvellir National Park!
+I was lucky when I was in Iceland in January – the weather was clear and sunny every day, but the temperatures were immensely low – it got to -12°C (10°F) and we had lots of snow in Reykjavik city centre, and it was -18°C (-0.4°F) in Thingvellir National Park!

 Basically, expect cold temperatures, but check the weather forecast before you go, and be mindful that any kind of precipitation – including drizzle, downpours, light and heavy snow could happen.
 Or, it could be perfectly dry!